Chumbinho1/docker-node-postgres-app/README.md

     ```

 3. Access the application:
-   - The Node.js app will be running at `http://localhost:3000`
+   - The nginx will be serving Node.js application at `http://localhost`
    - PostgreSQL will be accessible on port `5432`

 ## Purpose

-This project was created to practice and demonstrate:
+This project serves as a hands-on example to:

-- Building multi-container Docker environments
+- Create and manage multi-container Docker setups
-- Managing applications with Docker Compose
+- Orchestrate services using Docker Compose
-- Integrating a Node.js backend with a PostgreSQL database in a containerized setup
+- Connect a Node.js backend with a PostgreSQL database in containers
-- Using environment variables and production-ready Docker configurations
+- Apply environment variables and production-ready Docker best practices